 A free printable to audition, mark and cut on pointe fussy cuts

-Cutting a big hole in the middle of your fabric requires fortitude and bravery.
+Cutting a big hole in the middle of your special fabric requires fortitude and bravery.

 See exhibits A and B below.